super-jenius/Untold/readme_untold.txt

 PLEASE NOTE: Make sure you restart your client after installing this add-on.
 Always restart your client when adding XML files as these only get read on load.

-Start a mission by selecting Underground Missions from the TSW menu.
+Start a mission by selecting Untold Stories from the TSW menu.

 *** How to uninstall ***